dholbach82/prymechain/README.md

-# prymechain
+# remzarchain
-Website for the PrymeChain blockchain
+Website for the remzar blockchain